chuchi-codes/hello-world/README.md

 # hello-world
-This rep is for practicing github flow
+This repo is for practicing github flow